 Background

-A natural-born stickler when it comes to grammar and spelling, I’ve worked for many years as an editor, proofreader, writer, and translator – independently and for digital communications agencies, in particular IDX (formerly Investis).
+A natural-born stickler when it comes to grammar and spelling, I’ve worked for many years as an editor, proofreader, and writer – independently and for digital communications agencies, in particular IDX (formerly Investis).

 My freelance editing assignments have ranged from straightforward proofreading of companies’ annual reports through to major structural editing such as rewriting thousands of words of copy written by non‑English subject-matter experts.